-- 3. The Administration of SACTA will take responsibility for the collection of the levy and for the administration functions associated with the proposed levy.
-The Board of Directors of SACTA appointed specific persons to carry out these functions; and - 4.
-Annual audits will be executed by the Auditor-General.
+The Administration of SACTA will take responsibility for the collection of the levy and for the administration functions associated with the proposed levy.
+The Board of Directors of SACTA appointed specific persons and institutions to carry out these functions.

 BUSINESS PLAN: